HenriMichelon/zero_zero_docs/docs/002_file_formats.md

 It's an intermediary description format to allow the loading of a JSON scene file without scanning the content of a resource file to search for meshes.<br>
-They are created manually or with the [Blender Add-on](003_blender_add_on.md) when exporting a Blender scene to as a resource file.
+They are created manually or with the [Blender Add-on](003_blender_add_on.md) when exporting a Blender scene as a resource file.

 Scenes
 ---------------------------------------------------------------------------